arunabharjun/reactjs-news/README.md

 ## 🔑 Creating your API key from [https://newsapi.org/](https://newsapi.org/)

-1. If you don't already have a an account, visit the following link and create one.
+1. If you don't already have an account, visit the following link and create one.

 [Register - News API](https://newsapi.org/register)